About Park Models

 The Inside Living Space

-Nearly all the Park Models have that standard layout (as already shown in the diagram) of the living, dining, kitchen area at the front of the trailer.
+Nearly all the Park Models have that standard layout (as already shown in the diagram) of the living, dining, kitchen area at the front of the unit.
 Bathroom, storage, and rear/side door in the middle and bedroom at the back.
 There are some variations on this but those are pretty rare.
-(The Park Model used in the following section is about ten years old.)
+(The Park Model used in the following section is about 12 years old.)

 Front Living Area